-Check out this great example of the how the writer used white space.
+Check out this great example of the how to use white space.

-Did you notice the use of two different types of Unicode symbols as bullet points and visual identifiers?
+Did you notice the use of 2 different types of Unicode symbols as bullet points and visual identifiers?

-When you provide a MS Word document to your client with the new profile, all the client needs to do is copy and paste your bullet point or symbols into LinkedIn’s text area.
-In other words, do your bullet points in Word, they will be preserved when copied into LinkedIn.
+When you provide a Word document to your client with the new profile, all the client needs to do is copy and paste your bullet point or symbols into LinkedIn’s text area.
+In other words, do your bullet points in Word, and they’ll be preserved when copied into LinkedIn.

-To really make your clients stand out online.
-Try using any of the following symbols in their LinkedIn Profile (or that MS Word doc that will eventually be a profile!).
-If you work from a template, you might want to copy and paste these into the template so you’ll have easy access when doing your writing.
+To really make your clients stand out online, try using any of the following symbols.
+Hint: If you work from a template, you might want to copy and paste these into the template so you’ll have easy access to them when doing your writing.

 ★ ✪ ✯ ✰